SuryankDixit/WebDevelopment/README.md

 # WebDevelopment
-This is the practice section for web development
+This is the practice section for web development.